September 29, 2021

 Company

-Little time, high pressure and yet always being up to date – that is the reality in healthcare.
+Little time, high pressure, and still always being up to date – that is the reality in healthcare.
 Through digitalization, e-learning offers new opportunities for practices and clinics!
-In this article, you will learn how e-learning in medicine helps to solve the specific challenges in healthcare.
+In the article, you will learn how e-learning in medicine helps to address the specific challenges in healthcare.

-Since the beginning of the Corona pandemic, it has become clear: Digital further education is needed in all industries!
-Especially in professions where time is often short and pressure is high, further education must be as flexible and straightforward as possible.
-The simple solution: e-learning.
+Especially since the beginning of the Corona pandemic, it has become clear: Digital training is needed in all industries!
+Particularly in professions where time is often short and pressure is high, training must be as flexible and uncomplicated as possible.
+The simple solution: E-learning.

 Challenges in Healthcare

-• The b budgets are tight.
-Especially hospitals face immense cost pressures due to increasing privatization.
+• The bids are tight.
+Especially hospitals are struggling with enormous cost pressure due to increasing privatization.

-• Despite the abundant workload, there is a chronic staff shortage in almost all medical fields.
+• There is a chronic staff shortage in almost all medical fields despite the heavy workload.

-• At the same time, the knowledge of the existing healthcare staff must be kept up to date, making further education increasingly important.
+• At the same time, the knowledge of the existing healthcare staff must be kept up to date, making training increasingly important.

 • These must be flexible and time-efficient for employees and cost hospitals or practices as little time and money as possible.

 But how are doctors, nurses, and therapists supposed to manage working AND learning in their limited time?
-E-learning can help particularly in medicine, but it is still used too infrequently.
-How the implementation of e-learning in healthcare succeeds and what you should pay attention to now follows:
+E-learning can particularly help in medicine but is still used too rarely.
+You will learn how the implementation of e-learning in healthcare can be successful and what you should pay attention to:

-In the healthcare industry, e-learning is used for both training and ongoing education as well as in everyday work life.
-In addition to classic training purposes, e-learning is now increasingly used in the daily operations of practices, therapy facilities, hospitals, and health insurance companies.
+In the healthcare sector, e-learning is used for both education and training, as well as in everyday work.
+In addition to classical training purposes, e-learning is now increasingly utilized in the everyday life of practices, therapy facilities, hospitals, and even health insurance companies.

 mindmap-elearning-gesundheitswesen-blinkit-logo

-Mindmap: Where the use of E-Learning in Healthcare is worthwhile // Illustration: blink.it
+Mindmap: Where the use of e-learning in healthcare is worthwhile // Presentation: blink.it

-And there’s a good reason for this!
-Like in other areas, e-learning brings several advantages:
+And there's a good reason for that!
+Just like in other areas, e-learning has some advantages:

-• Digital further education in online courses is not only more cost-effective for employers.
+• Digital training in an online course is not only more cost-effective for employers.

-• E-learning also offers participants temporal and spatial flexibility,
+• E-learning also offers participants time and spatial flexibility,

-• takes into account different learning preferences of the participants and
+• takes different learning preferences of participants into account, and

-• is also much more fun than a purely face-to-face training.
+• is also much more enjoyable than a purely face-to-face training.

-• In the end, you can make even dry topics clear and motivating.
+• Ultimately, you can also make dry topics illustrative and motivating.

-E-learning is not the same as e-learning, as we have now explained: E-learning is an umbrella term for various methods and areas of application.
-Even in medicine, the possibilities for e-learning vary greatly:
+E-learning is not just e-learning; we have established that by now: E-learning is an umbrella term for various methods and application areas.
+Even in medicine, the potential applications of e-learning are very diverse:

-• E-learning in onboarding or training of new employees
+• E-learning in onboarding or the training of new employees

 • E-learning for quality assurance of competencies and workflows